Cyber-Duck/Pardot-API/README.md

 ### Setup

-To initalise the Pardot API object pass your user email, password, and key credentials.
+To initalise the Pardot API object pass your user email, password, and user key credentials.

 ```php
 use CyberDuck\Pardot\PardotApi;